Quick Reference

 - "getting finished topics" that describe aspects of an API operation or object

-Glossary Term Entry Location: Core Concepts - API reference topic
+Glossary Term Entry Location: Core Concepts, Documentation-Specific - API reference topic

 API security